Elimination of the payroll tax credit that went into effect on January 1, 2013 has more than likely affected your take-home pay.

 To save money on gas, sign up at the Gasbuddy website and receive a list of the cheapest gas stations near you.
 Consolidate your errands and partner them with your trips to and from work to expend less fuel.

-Break out your owner’s manual, make sure your tires are properly inflated, and get your car tuned up on a regular basis.
+Check out your owner’s manual, make sure your tires are properly inflated, and get your car tuned up on a regular basis.

 Some grocery stores offer fuel rewards programs.
 For example, Kroger’s rewards program saves you 10 cents on a gallon of gas for every $100 you spend.

 Gift card purchases count toward that, so pick up a few for the stores you frequent.